 If you happen to be in Luzern on a rainy day, you will not be bored.
 There are several museums that are interesting to families, most notably the Glacier Garden Museum and the Verkhershaus.
 The Glacier Garden Museum, built around the glacier path that was left in Luzern thousands of years ago, can be found right by the famous Crying Lion Monument.
 The museum has several features, including a very tricky mirror room called the Mirror Maze.

-Kids who are into all things transport won’t want to miss an opportunity to visit the world’s largest Transportation Museum, the Verkhershaus.
+Kids who are into all things transport won’t want to miss an opportunity to visit the world’s largest transportation museum, the Verkhershaus.
 There are entire buildings dedicated to the development of trains, planes and automobiles.
-For the very little ones, there is even a lovely miniature train which does two loops on a track for a small fee.
+For the very little ones, there is even a lovely miniature train that does two loops on a track for a small fee.
 It’s easy to spend the entire day here; a cafeteria is in prime position for a coffee or lunch break.

 Need a child-friendly place for lunch?
-Look no further than Opus.
+Look no farther than Opus.
 While service might be slow, they do have a good children’s menu.

 If it is chocolate you are after, pop into Aeschbach Chocolatier.
 Only an 11-minute train ride from Luzern, it is a fun adventure for chocolate-lovers.
 Children will enjoy watching how the confection is made, while adults can enjoy a lovely coffee.
 Come at Easter or Christmas and you might even get to make your own chocolate bunny or Santa.

 There is a lovely promenade along the lake in Luzern.
-Adventurous families might like to rent a pedal boat may be more your speed.
-If you walk far enough along the lake, you’ll pass the transport museum and then bump right into the Lido.
-My children fondly call this the ‘beach.’
-Boasting the largest playground in Luzern as well as the largest stretch of sand, the Lido also includes a swimming pool and volleyball courts.
+If you walk far enough, you’ll pass the transport museum and then bump right into the Lido.
+My children fondly call this the “beach.”
+Boasting the largest playground in Luzern as well as the largest stretch of sand, the Lido includes a swimming pool and volleyball courts.
 On a hot summer day, this is the perfect place to be — not only do you have an incredible view of the lake, but you get a fantastic view of Pilatus as well.
 Rent pedal boats if you long to get out on the water.

-The perfect visit to Luzern is somewhere around three days in order to really enjoy the city.
+You’ll need about three days in Luzern in order to really enjoy the city.
 Suggested travel months are April to September for spring/summer-type weather.
 Of course, if you are up for a winter adventure, then I would suggest December to see the amazing Christmas decorations, or the end of February/early March to enjoy spring skiing (try to avoid Carnival, though!).

 Want to save all the great intel and tips you are finding on Ciao Bambino?
 My Trip Planner allows you to bookmark articles, family-friendly hotel reviews, and family vacation packages.
 Simply click the heart icon on anything you want to save.
 Site registration is required to get started.
 Happy planning!